Greta Van Fleet: Musical style and influences

 Greta Van Fleet's music has been categorized as hard rock, blues rock, and progressive rock.
-Although all four members bonded over blues, each does have his own musical tastes: Jake gravitates towards rock and roll, Sam likes jazz, Danny prefers folk, and Josh likes world music.
+They are sometimes considered part of a classic rock revival.
+Although all four members bonded over blues, each have their own musical tastes: Jake gravitates towards rock and roll, Sam likes jazz, Danny prefers folk, and Josh likes world music.
 Jake said in an interview, "that all three brothers had listened to their parents' vinyl which included blues and folk music."
 Sam stated that, "It's not like we set out to be a rock and roll band, it's just that sound that comes out [when] we get together and play."
 Songwriting is done by the band as a whole after one of the four members finds the concept for a song.
 Danny stated that a lot of their songs are first written in a "folk set up" before evolving into something else.

 Greta Van Fleet is often compared to Led Zeppelin.
 Jake related that he "... went through a year of really intensely studying what [Jimmy] Page did to the point I knew how he thought."
 He has also studied other classic rock guitarists in a similar manner, specifically mentioning Pete Townshend.
 Likewise, on his voice being compared to Robert Plant's, Josh said that Plant has certainly been an influence, "though it's not what I was going for."
 Stating that he did not even know who Led Zeppelin were until high school, he explained that his singing style came out naturally one day while struggling to be heard over the rest of the band.
 In a March 2018 interview, Plant said of Greta Van Fleet, "they are Led Zeppelin I" and described Josh as "a beautiful little singer."

-Some of Jake's guitar influences include John Lee Hooker, Elmore James, Bert Jansch, Eric Clapton and Keith Richards.
+Some of Jake's other guitar influences include John Lee Hooker, Elmore James, Bert Jansch, Eric Clapton and Keith Richards.
 Some of the drummers that inspired Danny are Carmine Appice, John Bonham, Mitch Mitchell and Michael Shrieve.
 Sam's favorite bass player is Motown session bassist James Jamerson.
-Josh Kiszka has imitated the movements and onstage antics of Joe Cocker.
-According to guitarist Robby Krieger, the group has been also inspired by his band the Doors.
+Josh Kiszka said that he liked the movements and onstage antics of Joe Cocker.